samhuk/plot-pack/src/app/components/chart/data/README.md

 # Data

-This module is responsible for drawing the series data, including:
+This module is responsible for the drawing of datums, including:
 * Datum markers
 * Error bars
 * Lines of best fit